Mstislav Rostropovich: Further career

-On December 17, 1988, Rostropovich gave a special concert at Barbican Hall in London, after postponing a trip to India for the Armenian Earthquake relief program.
-The event was part of an effort called Musicians for Armenia, which was expected to raise more than $450,000 from donations worldwide, including gifts from musicians, concert proceeds and film and recording rights.
-Prince Charles and the Princess of Wales attended the concert in the sold-out 2,026-seat concert hall.
+On 17 December 1988, Rostropovich gave a special concert at Barbican Hall in London, after postponing a trip to India for the 1988 Armenian earthquake relief program.
+The event was part of an effort called Musicians for Armenia, which was expected to raise more than $450,000 from donations worldwide, including gifts from musicians, concert proceeds, and film and recording rights.
+Prince Charles and the Princess of Wales attended the concert in the sold-out 2,026-seat hall.

-On February 7, 1989, a cello concert was organized by the Armenian Relief Society and the Volunteers Technical Assistance (VTA) for the victims of the Spitak Earthquake.
-At the concert, Rostropovich played his favorite cello repertoire, including Dvořák's Cello Concerto in B minor; Haydn's cello concerti in C and D; Prokofiev's Symphony-Concerto; the two cello concerti of Shostakovich, and others.
-The evening with Rostropovich raised awareness and helped hundreds of earthquake victims put food on their table.
-The concert was held at the Kennedy Center and over 2,300 were in attendance.
+On 7 February 1989, a cello concert was organized by the Armenian Relief Society and the Volunteers Technical Assistance (VTA) for the victims of the earthquake.
+At the concert, Rostropovich played his favorite cello repertoire, including Dvořák's Cello Concerto in B minor; Haydn's cello concerti in C and D; Prokofiev's Symphony-Concerto; and Shostakovich's two cello concerti.
+The evening raised awareness and helped hundreds of earthquake victims put food on their tables.
+The concert was held at the Kennedy Center, and over 2,300 were in attendance.

-From 1977 until 1994, he was music director and conductor of the U.S. National Symphony Orchestra in Washington, D.C. while still performing with some of the most famous musicians such as Martha Argerich, Sviatoslav Richter and Vladimir Horowitz.
-He was also the director and founder of the Mstislav Rostropovich Baku International Festival and was a regular performer at the Aldeburgh Festival in the UK.
+From 1977 to 1994, Rostropovich was music director and conductor of the National Symphony Orchestra in Washington, D.C., while still performing with famous musicians such as Martha Argerich, Sviatoslav Richter, and Vladimir Horowitz.
+He was also the director and founder of the Mstislav Rostropovich Baku International Festival and a regular performer at the Aldeburgh Festival.

 His impromptu performance during the fall of the Berlin Wall as events unfolded was reported throughout the world.
 His Soviet citizenship was restored in 1990.
-When, in August 1991, news footage was broadcast of tanks in the streets of Moscow, Rostropovich responded with a characteristically brave, impetuous and patriotic gesture: he bought a plane ticket to Japan on a flight that stopped at Moscow, talked his way out of the airport and went to join Boris Yeltsin in the hope that his fame might make some difference to the chance of tanks moving in.

-Rostropovich supported Yeltsin during the 1993 constitutional crisis and conducted the National Symphony Orchestra in Red Square at the height of the crackdown.
+When, in August 1991, news footage was broadcast of tanks in the streets of Moscow, Rostropovich responded with a characteristically brave, impetuous, and patriotic gesture: he bought a plane ticket to Japan on a flight that stopped at Moscow, talked his way out of the airport and went to join Boris Yeltsin in the hope that his fame might make some difference to the chance of tanks moving in.
+Rostropovich supported Yeltsin during the 1993 constitutional crisis and conducted the U.S. National Symphony Orchestra in Red Square at the height of the crackdown.

 In 1993, he was instrumental in the foundation of the Kronberg Academy and was a patron until his death.
 He commissioned Rodion Shchedrin to compose the opera Lolita and conducted its premiere in 1994 at the Royal Swedish Opera.
-Rostropovich received many international awards, including the French Legion of Honor and honorary doctorates from many international universities.
+Rostropovich received many international awards, including the French Legion of Honor and honorary doctorates from many universities.
 He was an activist, fighting for freedom of expression in art and politics.
 An ambassador for the UNESCO, he supported many educational and cultural projects.
 Rostropovich performed several times in Madrid and was a close friend of Queen Sofía of Spain.